RamPakanayev/-Cost-Manager-Frontend/cost-manager-fe/README.md

 `cd Cost-Manager-Frontend/cost-manager-fe/`

 then if the server is not running start the server with pm2:
-`
-npm run build
-sudo pm2 --name CostManagerFE start npm -- run "server-start" `
+`sudo pm2 --name CostManagerFE start npm -- run "server-start"`

 ## Available Scripts